Frequently Asked Questions About Child Sponsorship

+Due to the coronavirus pandemic, we ask that you expect delays in your correspondence being delivered.
 Letter replies can take several months to reach you depending on local mail infrastructure, translation time and your child’s literacy level, so please be patient.
-Keep in mind that letters might have to take multiple trains, planes, automobiles and even bikes to reach your sponsored child, and just as many forms of transportation for their reply to reach you!
 Additional delays can happen during seasons when children may be observing a school break or holiday.
 See the journey of a letter here.

 But the wait will always be worth it!
 Your sponsored child will cherish your letters for years to come, and we’re sure you’ll cherish theirs just the same.

 If you write an email, the delivery time will be substantially shorter, but it still involves translating and delivering, so we also recommend limiting emails to about three or four a year.

 Please send your letters to the Save the Children office of the country where your sponsored child lives.
 Your welcome kit includes this information.
 You can also find your sponsored child's country office mailing address below.

 Save the Children in Bangladesh

 Save the Children in Egypt